-Our dedicated team of access experts offer a variety of services, from training to access audits and access design appraisals.
+Our dedicated team of access professionals offer a variety of services, from training to access audits and access design appraisals.

-Michelle Horn, Accessible Housing and Inclusive Environments Specialist
+Michelle Horn, Inclusive Environments Specialist

 Michelle brings over 15 years’ experience in inclusive design, including practical planning in housing, listed building, commercial building, hospital and student housing projects.
 Having previously worked in Local Authority Building Control and a number of regeneration schemes, she has expertise in technical legislation and access standards.

 She has recently co-authored the 3rd edition of Habinteg’s Wheelchair Accessible Design Guide and co-designed delivers CAE’s Wheelchair Accessible Housing: Building Regulations, Approved Document M Category 3 course.
 She also works on a range of access consultancy projects, including access audits and design appraisals.

 Michelle is an active member of the London and South East regions of the Access Association, is on the judging panel of the Selwyn Goldsmith Award for Universal Design and represents CAE on the BS8300 committees.

 Jacqui Smith, Access Advisor